TildaDares/members-only-node/README.md

 # Members-Only

 Members Only is an exclusive clubhouse where members can write anonymous posts.
 Inside the clubhouse, full members can see who the author of a post is, but outside they can only see the post.
+PassportJS-local was used for authentication.

 ### Home Page: